Utah Sales Tax Calculator 2026

 How This Calculator Works

 This calculator estimates Utah sales or use tax using four inputs: purchase amount, tax mode, local-rate profile, and optional local override.
 In general mode, it starts with Utah's 4.85% state base and then adds a destination local scenario.
-In use-tax mode, it follows the same structure for planning when tax was not properly collected at checkout.
+In use-tax mode, it follows the same structure for planning when tax was not properly collected at checkout, then subtracts eligible tax paid to another state.

 Grocery food mode is modeled separately because Utah applies a different combined structure for qualifying food and food ingredients.
 In this model, grocery mode uses 1.75% state plus fixed 1.25% local/county option for 3.00% combined rate.